Huygens123/Solar-Farm-Suitability-Study/README.md

 1. **Data Preparation**

    - Clipping all input data to the study area
-   - Projecting rasters to Projected coordinate system.
-Here, WGS 1984 UTM Zone 31N coordinate system
+   - Projecting rasters to a projected coordinate system.
+Here, the WGS 1984 UTM Zone 31N coordinate system
    - Creating a filled DEM for topographic analysis

 2. **Criteria Analysis**